com2144/parks-renamer/README.md

 # This program is renamer.
+##Sigle renamer
+User choose one by one file renaming
+##Multi renamer
-User choose directory and files renaming.
+User choose directory's files renaming